 Are you bored of the same old job search that doesn’t seem to return anything interesting?

-Here are six incredibly unique opportunities that might get your gears turning.
+Here are six incredibly unique career paths that might get your gears turning.

 1. Forensic Nursing